-Ex.
+30 Ex.
 68 [H&A Admissions]# 55; Ex.
 69[LH Admissions] #51.
 The type of card Defendants promised consumers varied from advertisement to advertisement - "Elite Hargrave & Associates Credit Card," "secured MasterCard," a regular "MasterCard," and generic "credit card."
 Dkt.
 No. 6, Ex.
 1, Atts.
 Q, U, W.

-&lt;sup>31 Dkt.
+31 Dkt.
 No. 6, Exs.
 1 ¶ 26, Att.
 HH; Ex.
 7 ¶ 3; Ex.
-13 ¶¶ 4-5.
+13 ¶¶ 4-5; Ex.
+69 [LH Admissions] #52.
 See also, Ex.
-68 [H&A Admissions] #92(d); Ex.
-69 [LH Admissions] #52, 92(d); Ex.
-60 [KH Admissions] #96 (d).
+68 [H&A Admissions] #92(d), Ex.
+69 [LH Admissions] #92(d) and Ex.
+60 [KH Admissions] #96 (d), admitting that complaints regarding Defendants' credit card are genuine business records.

-Dkt.
+32 Dkt.
 No. 6, Ex.1, Atts.
 W-X. Defendants admitted that Atts.
 W-X, copies of H&A's website are accurate and true copies of its H&A's business records.
 Ex.
 68 [H&A Admissions] #22; Ex.
 69 [LH Admissions] #20; Ex.
 70 [KH Admissions] #25.

-Additionally, the following excerpt from a telemarketing script that Defendant Kevin Hargrave, during deposition, admitted H&A used when consumers called in to apply for the credit card evidences that H&A guaranteed approval to everyone, but still required consumers to pay a fee before agreeing to issue the card:
+Additionally, the following telemarketing script excerpt that Kevin Hargrave, during deposition, admitted H&A used when consumers called in to apply for the credit card evidences H&A guaranteed approval to everyone, but still required payment before agreeing to issue the card:

 Customer Service Inbound Credit Card Script 2008 Greetings: "Thank you for calling Hargrave and Associates, are you calling in regards to your Guaranteed Approved MasterCard?
 Customer: "Yes."
-Customer Service Associate: Hargrave and Associates... we are now able to offer you a Guaranteed Approved MasterCard with NO Credit Check....
-There is a one-time \$100 processing fee ...
-Your MasterCard will have a line of credit for \$500 billed at the time you receive it....
-Let's get your application completed and processed....
-The process should take between 10-14 business days for you to receive your MasterCard....
+Customer Service Associate: Hargrave and Associates . . . we are now able to offer you a Guaranteed Approved MasterCard with NO Credit Check. . . .
+There is a one-time \$100 processing fee . . .
+Your MasterCard will have a line of credit for \$500 billed at the time you receive it. . . .
+Let's get your application completed and processed. . . .
+The process should take between 10-14 business days for you to receive your MasterCard. . . .
 Will you be using a Debit Card or Credit card for your processing fee?
 May I have that number please.
 33

-Moreover, the Admission of Defendant Latrese Hargrave substantiates consumers' claims that H&A charged an advance fee for its credit cards.
-Specifically, Ms. Hargrave admitted that "[a]fter telling consumers that they had been approved for a credit card, Hargrave & Associates required consumers to pay a fee before Hargrave & Associates would issue the credit card."
+Moreover, the Admission of Latrese Hargrave that "[a]fter telling consumers that they had been approved for a credit card, Hargrave & Associates required consumers to pay a fee before Hargrave & Associates would issue the credit card," substantiates consumers' claims that H&A charged an advance fee for its guaranteed approved credit card.34

-Instead of actually receiving the promised credit card, however, consumers received a letter inviting them to apply for a secured credit card, for an additional \$59 fee.
-A few
+Instead of actually receiving the promised credit card, consumers received a letter inviting them to apply for a secured credit card, for an additional \$59 fee.35 A few

-&lt;sup>33 Ex.
+33 Ex.
 71 at p.
 300 (DepoEx.
 50).

 Ms. Hargrave admitted she was aware that instead of a credit card, consumers would receive a letter inviting them to apply for a credit.
 Ex.
 69 [LH Admissions] # 61.
 See Ex.
 71 at p.
 369 (DepoEx.
 65) (The letters consumers received states: "We are pleased to offer you the New Horizons MasterCard to finance your account with the creditor named in the box to the right.
-New Horizons has acquired your debt, and upon you agreement, we will: Transfer your balance to your New Horizons MasterCard; Add a low \$59 first-year annual fee.
-Call 800-927-1503 today to accept this limited-time offer."). [emphasis in original].
-See also, Ex.
-68 consumers received nothing at all for the money they paid the Defendants.
+New Horizons has acquired your debt, and upon you agreement, we will: Transfer your balance to your New Horizons MasterCard; Add a low \$59 first-year annual consumers received nothing at all for the money they paid the Defendants.36